makma/fingerprintjs.com/content/blog/storing-anonymous-browsing-preferences-using-browser-fingerprinting.md

   }, [isDarkMode, visitorId])
 ```

 If the `visitorID` state is not set, we’ll need to retrieve the browser fingerprint of the user.
-To do this, first install FingerprintJS as a dependency:
+To do this, first install Fingerprint as a dependency:

 ```bash
 npm install @fingerprintjs/fingerprintjs-pro